drzoidberg/frontend-playground-react/README.md

 ### BasicInputAnimation
 A simple input animation built with React Hooks and CSS

+### SimpleTextReflection
+A simple CSS reflect effect (non-standard) applied to a contenteditable element

 ### ReadingProgress
 A simple horizontal progress that indicates the position of the current viewport, with CSS styles applied